brandonmcclure/LudamDare56/readme.md

 ### 10-12p

 Health bar for the big guy in the background.
-Started setting up a hitbox that will go down when you click.
+Started setting up a hitbox that will go down when you click.Did some more stuff, feeling the time crunch!

+Ate some food, went on a walk and listened about pigments and light and pastel painting.
+Back at 3

+## 3p-

+Thought it would be good to list out my todos before the jam is done.
+Implemented one of them (esc will now pause the game)